nanos/FediFetcher/docs/cron-job.md

 # Running FediFetcher as a cron job

 Running FediFetcher as a cron job is in many ways the best way of running FediFetcher if you already have a linux device somewhere.
-This could (but doesn't need to!) be a your mastodon server, or another device (such as a Raspberry Pi).
+This could be a your mastodon server, or another device (such as a Raspberry Pi).

 Tu run FediFetcher as a cron job: